alppekk/ekinci.github.io/pages/about.md

 # Research Interests

 I am interested in **neuroaesthetics** and questions related to the perception of visual beauty.
 I dive into how predictable our aesthetic appeals are, aiming to use **machine learning** and **deep neural networks** to predict the perception of beauty in the brain.
-I am highly motivated to use naturlaistic stimulus like feature-lenght movies to be close to the real-life complexity.
+I am highly motivated to use naturlaistic stimulus like feature-length movies to be close to the real-life complexity.
 Additionally, I am eager to observe neural networks in the brain responsible for our aesthetic appeals, using **fMRI and EEG methods**

 # Academic Background